RetroDECK/ES-DE/USERGUIDE-DEV.md

 _The **Gamelist view** is where you browse the games for a specific system._

 ![alt text](images/current/es-de_basic_view_style.png "ES-DE Basic View Style") _Here's an example of what the Basic view style looks like.
 Needless to say, ES-DE is not intended to be used like this.
-After scraping some game media for the system, the view style will automatically change to Detailed or Video (assuming the Automatic view style has been selected)._
+After scraping some game media for the system, the view style will automatically change to Detailed or Video (assuming the Automatic view style option has been selected)._

 ## UI modes